- What is Project Planning?

 How Long Does Project Planning Take?

 This is hard to answer.
-It’s going to take longer to plan a moon landing than building an app.
+It’s going to take longer to plan a moon landing than a new app.

 The best way to estimate how long your project planning phase will take is to look at similar projects that have happened before and see how long it took them to plan.
 Talk to the project manager as well, if you can, because they’ll have a view on whether that length of time was enough or not!

-It’s easy to see how long other projects took if you have a project management tool that archives your old project schedules and makes the data available to everyone who needs it.
+It’s easy to see how long other projects took if you have a project management tool, like ProjectManager.com, that archives your old project schedules and makes the data available to everyone who needs it.
 You can then search for similar projects and study their schedules in detail.

 The Tools for Project Planning